Irma Stacks Up With The Most Dangerous Hurricanes On Record

-WASHINGTON — Hurricane Irma, which has now maintained maximum wind speeds of 185 mph for a full 24 hours, looks poised to go down as one of the most powerful hurricanes on record.
+WASHINGTON — Hurricane Irma, which maintained maximum wind speeds of 185 mph for well over 24 hours, looks poised to go down as one of the most powerful hurricanes on record.

-President Donald Trump’s tweeted assessment on Wednesday morning may have been bizarrely celebratory, as he was earlier with Hurricane Harvey, but it also was (nearly) spot on.
+President Donald Trump’s assessment of the storm on Wednesday morning may have been bizarrely celebratory ― as was his earlier response to Hurricane Harvey ― but it also was (nearly) spot-on.
 Irma is indeed the strongest hurricane ever recorded in the Atlantic Ocean, according to the National Hurricane Center.
 To be clear, that assessment doesn’t include measurements of hurricanes in the Caribbean Sea or the Gulf of Mexico, where Atlantic-born storms may travel and increase in strength.

 Irma is also up there among the strongest tropical cyclones measured at landfall anywhere on Earth, as meteorologist Eric Holthaus noted on Twitter.
 In Irma’s case, that landfall was in the Leeward Islands late Tuesday and Wednesday.

-Note: This article has been updated with details about Irma’s continued strength.